simrandeol1/java_codes_foobar/README.md

 # java_codes_foobar
-This repository contains all my codes for foobar portal.
+This repository contains all my codes for the foobar portal.
 All the codes in repository are in java.